 Credential stealing is one of the most common consequences of social engineering attacks on mobile devices.
-Mobile has become our primary means for communication and therefore a valuable avenue for accessing sensitive files and data, both personal and corporate.
-Dozens of apps have been discovered masquerading as legitimate fitness, beauty, lifestyle, and gaming apps containing adware to trick users into giving up their credentials to gain access to this data.
+Mobile has become our primary means for communication and a valuable avenue for accessing sensitive files and data.
+Dozens of malware masquerade as legitimate fitness, beauty, lifestyle, and gaming apps.
+They secretly contain adware to trick users into giving up their credentials to gain access to this data.

-Just last week a gaming app named “Scary Granny ZOMBY Mod: The Horror Game 2019” with over 50,000 installs was discovered to be launching persistent full-screen ads on users’ phones and requesting they input their login credentials.
-The game is fully functional but once installed, asks permission to launch itself after the device is restarted.
-This allows it to show full-screen phishing overlays even after the user reboots their device, presenting an extremely convincing-looking login page for trustworthy brands like Google, Amazon, Facebook or Instagram, and prompting users to input their credentials.
-After successfully stealing the victim’s data, the app can then start collecting account information such as email addresses, phone numbers, verification codes, birth dates, and account cookies.
-All the while the user is unaware and continues playing the zombie horror game as usual.
+Just last week a gaming app named “Scary Granny ZOMBY Mod: The Horror Game 2019” with over 50,000 installs was discovered to be launching persistent full-screen ads on users’ phones and requesting them to input their login credentials.
+The game is fully functional, but asks users to restart their device to launch the game.
+This allows the malware to show full-screen phishing overlays even after the user reboots their device.
+The app then presents an extremely convincing-looking login page for trustworthy brands like Google or Amazon.
+The page prompts users to input their credentials.
+After successfully stealing the victim’s data, the app can then collect account information such as email addresses and verification codes.
+This is all occurring while the user is unaware and continues playing the zombie horror game as usual.

 One of the credential phishing pages that appears for players of the “Scary Granny ZOMBY” game

 How do we avoid social engineering attacks?